Mark-Seaman/DigitalOcean-2023/Documents/seamanslog.com/write/FeaturedArticles.md

 ---

-This book explores what is means to be alive right now in America.
+This book explores what it means to be alive right now in America.
-Stories from the life of Mark Seaman and friends are used to examine what is working well and also the challenges that we face as a society.
+Stories from the life of Mark Seaman and his friends are used to examine what is working well and also the challenges that we face as a society.

-America in 2021 stands at the threshold of history.
+America in today stands at the threshold of history.
 There has never been a time and place like now and here.
 There are some amazing opportunities and some rather frightening scenarios in our future.